 As well, one confidential letter of reference should be emailed directly by the referee.
 The letter may be given as text or sent as an attachment, but it must include the referee’s contact information and any institutional affiliation.

-All application materials, including letters of reference, should be sent to Cecily Devereux, Chair, BSC Awards Committee, email@example.com, by December 4, 2017.
+All application materials, including letters of reference, should be sent to Cecily Devereux, Chair, BSC Awards Committee, firstname.lastname@example.org, by December 4, 2017 (Extended to January 15th, 2018).
 Incomplete applications will not be considered.
 The recipient will be announced in February 2018.